 Q2 is also very much a proto-007 adventure, so much so that we think it may have influenced Ian Fleming — sci-fi elements proliferate in James Bond.
 Quatermass infiltrates an enemy stronghold, blows it up and saves the world, as in Dr. No and innumerable super-spy movies that followed.
 But the format does have antecedents — the 1943 anti-Nazi The Adventures of Tartu (Sabotage Agent) follows the exploits of secret agent Robert Donat, who destroys a colossal underground munitions plant run by the German occupiers of Hungary.

 The fast pace of Q2 never lets up, not even for the fadeout.
-The swift and tidy wrap-up offers a comparison with North by Northwest — the end credits begin rolling even though the fantastic adventure is barely resolved.
+The swift and tidy wrap-up offers a comparison with North by Northwest — the end credits begin rolling at the very moment the fantastic adventure is resolved.

 Hammer plays up the horror angle as much as it can.
 An auto collision with a man in the road is far more graphic than the norm for 1955.
 Quatermass and Lomax are in such a rush, they barely acknowledge the accident.
 The key scene of ‘the man covered with the mystery substance’ is horrific in concept and execution, and Hammer and actor Tom Chatto play it for all it is worth.
 It reminds us of horrendous industrial accidents — we’re shocked that Quatermass can even function after witnessing such a fright.